lanl/LaGriT/cmake/README.md

 -- Build files have been written to: /project/eesdev/tam/clone/LaGriT/build
 ```

-Once cmake has configured the directory files, type make to create the lagrit executable:
+Once cmake has configured the directory files, type *make* to compile the lagrit executable:

 ```
 make